DaviDevMod/focus-trap/README.md

   The `escaper` object is meant to aid on defining the behaviour bounded to the `Esc` key press.

   - **keepTrap**
-    By default the trap breaks when `Esc` is pressed.
-    `keepTrap` must be a boolean, which if `true` prevents the trap from breaking in the event of an `Esc` key press.
+    Must be a boolean, which if `true` prevents the trap from breaking in the event of an `Esc` key press.

   - **custom**
     This property must be a `Function`.